A Foodcentric Life

 Spreading granola mixture onto a baking sheet for baking.

-Step 3: Spread granola mixture evenly onto a rimmed baking sheet (no parchment paper required) and bake for 2 hours in total until golden brown, turning the maple granola over at 1 hour.
+Step 3: Spread granola mixture evenly onto 2 rimmed baking sheets (no parchment paper required) and bake for 2 hours in total until golden brown, turning the maple granola over at 1 hour.

 I use a metal spatula (sometimes called a turner) to loosen the granola from the pan and my hands to mix.
 The pan is hot but the granola is not too hot for your hands.